wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 - Don't brush your tongue before taking the photo
 - Make sure your tongue is fully extended

-**What happens next**: After analysis, you'll see the AI's findings.
+**What happens next**: After analysis, you'll see the AI's findings with detailed tags.
 Click "Continue" to proceed.

 ---